Meet Me at The Albany

 Meet Me members often have opportunities to work alongside poets and writers:

 “Working with Simon Mole the poet has pointed me in directions that I wouldn’t have thought of going.
 I’m a Celt by birth and in a way this is getting in touch with my roots.
 My inner story teller is coming out.
 I’ve been helped with my poetry and I’m finding out that I can actually paint with words.”
 Huw Williams

 Many Meet Me members are involved in a range of art making activities.
 Maureen Catchpole describes working on one of her latest art works:

 “I was up the park and I saw this swan and I thought it would be nice to make one of those.
 It was sticking the feathers on that was the worst because they all have to be stuck on individually.
 His neck is twisted because he’s pulling himself out of the water.
 Its lovely when I’ve finished them and see the finished product.
 It gives you great satisfaction.
 But then it’s sad because I don’t like to finish them”

 ‘Meet Me’ has been cited by the Arts Council in their Create document as a model of best practice.
 The journalist Tanya Gold wrote: ‘This is either a unique experiment in provision for the elderly, if you write like a bureaucrat, or something as lovely and hopeful as a poem.’
 Meet Me was also cited as a best practice model in the 2016 Arts White Paper.

-Meet Me at the Albany has limited capacity owing to social distancing, however we still have availability in our remote cluster groups.
-If you would like to volunteer with the remote programme, please contact Sophie Merriman Sophie.Merriman@thealbany.org.uk or 07981 164 938.
+Meet Me at the Albany has limited capacity, however we still have availability in our remote cluster groups.
+If you would like to volunteer, please contact Sophie Merriman Sophie.Merriman@thealbany.org.uk or 07981 164 938.